Lefucjusz/STM32F4-SD-MP3-Player/README.md

 ## Description
 ### GUI
-GUI consists of two views - file explorer view and playback view.
+GUI consists of three views - file explorer view, playback view and volume view.

 The device starts in file explorer view.
 After successful initialization, the display will show the content of the root directory of the inserted SD card, listing all the entries present there sorted alphabetically.